opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

         Visualizations | Yes | Yes | No
         Discover (saved search) | no | No | Yes

-    1. As a user, I should be able to share the report that belongs to one of the three categories- alert based, one time and schedule based.
+    a) As a user, I should be able to share the report that belongs to one of the three categories- alert based, one time and schedule based.
-    1. As a user, I should be able to set/edit the report name.
+    a) As a user, I should be able to set/edit the report name.
-    1. As a user, if I select the schedule based report option, I should be able to schedule frequency (hourly, daily, weekly, monthly), start and end date & time to share a report.
+    a) As a user, if I select the schedule based report option, I should be able to schedule frequency (hourly, daily, weekly, monthly), start and end date & time to share a report.
-    1. As a user, if I select the one time report option, I should be able to share a report
+    a) As a user, if I select the one time report option, I should be able to share a report
-    1. As a user, if I select the alert based report option, I should be able to select the alert so that the report gets triggered when the particular alert occurs.
+    a) As a user, if I select the alert based report option, I should be able to select the alert so that the report gets triggered when the particular alert occurs.
-    1. As a user, I should be able to set the file format of report to be shared (pdf, png, dashboard link, csv, excel).
+    a) As a user, I should be able to set the file format of report to be shared (pdf, png, dashboard link, csv, excel).
-    1. As a user, I should be able to set the sharing option (download, email), and sharing coordinates (email address) so that I can share a report.
+    a) As a user, I should be able to set the sharing option (download, email), and sharing coordinates (email address) so that I can share a report.
-    1. As a user, I should be able to save the information and configuration entered and trigger sharing of the report.
+    a) As a user, I should be able to save the information and configuration entered and trigger sharing of the report.
-    1. As a user, when I click share, the report should show up as a list item in ‘My Reports’ for me under the ‘Shared Reports’ tab and for the end user under the ‘Received Reports’ tab
+    a) As a user, when I click share, the report should show up as a list item in ‘My Reports’ for me under the ‘Shared Reports’ tab and for the end user under the ‘Received Reports’ tab
-    1. As a user, I should be able to select the cards (visualizations, data) to be shared
+    a) As a user, I should be able to select the cards (visualizations, data) to be shared
-    1. As a user, I should be able to add header (255 characters), footer (255 characters) to the report.
+    a) As a user, I should be able to add header (255 characters), footer (255 characters) to the report.
         * The header should show date, time and report name, along with sender and receiver’s names by default
 1. As a user, when I click ‘My Reports’, I should be able to view the list of current reports that I have generated/created and scheduled, and archived reports.
 As a user, I should be also be able to see the reports that I have sent and the reports that I have received.
     1. For Shared Reports